Ilaro Court

 Ilaro Court (pronounced: il'larō kôrt) is the official residence of the prime minister of Barbados.
-(State House, Barbados is the official residence of the President of Barbados, a parliamentary-republic island country.)
+State House is the official residence of the President of Barbados.

 History

 Ilaro Court was designed and built in the early 1920s by Lady Gilbert Carter, an American artist whose husband Sir Gilbert Thomas Carter was Governor of Barbados from 1904 to 1911.
 The name Ilaro was derived from a town in Nigeria where the Governor was stationed when he was an officer.
 This gracious mansion built of local coral-limestone successfully combines Edwardian, Italian, and Caribbean architectural features into a distinctive and individualistic whole; it boasts the first swimming pool in Barbados — in which Prince Edward the Prince of Wales bathed when he visited Barbados.
 The large, park-like garden has a gazebo, fishpond and orchid house.